 - Your overall health

-Chemotherapy, or "chemo," is a common systemic treatment for bone metastasis.
+Chemotherapy is a common systemic treatment for bone metastasis.
 Your doctor will use a type of chemo that is effective against your primary tumor.
-So if you have metastatic lung cancer, for example, your doctor will use drugs that are effective against lung cancer.
+So, if you have metastatic lung cancer, for example, your doctor will use drugs that are effective against lung cancer.

 How it works.
 Anti-cancer drugs target and curb cancer growth.
-In most cases, you take chemo by mouth or intravenously (by IV).
-This can often shrink the tumors, which will help reduce your pain and help you feel better.
+In most cases, you take chemo by mouth or through a vein (by IV).
+This can often shrink the tumors, which will ease your pain and help you feel better.

 Possible side effects.
 Chemo can kill normal cells in addition to cancer cells.
-So you may have some side effects.
-The side effects you have will depend on:
+The side effects you might have will depend on:

 - The type and amount of drugs you take